Novi Sad Synagogue: History

+After World War II and following the Yugoslav Wars from 1991 to 2001, many Jews moved to Israel or countries that offer more economic opportunities.
+The synagogue was partially renovated in the early 1990s.
+Since 2012, the former synagogue has been repurposed to a cultural venue and is being used for concerts and performances, as well as for the celebration of major Jewish holidays.
+As of 2023, the former synagogue was in need of significant repairs.

+Architecture

 Designed in the eclectic Hungarian Secession and Hungarian Art Nouveau styles, the building combines medieval elements with those borrowed from Hungarian folk culture.
 The three-aisled main sanctuary space is topped by a 130 ft high Renaissance-inspired dome with stained glass in its cupola.
 Two fanciful towers flank the grandiose entrance façade, which features a large rose window under an arch.